-over the acquirer's interest in the net fair value of the identifiare expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquire are assigned to those units.
-If the carrying amount for a CGU exceeds its recoverable amount, an impairment loss equal to the difference is recognized.
-Konecranes uses a discounted cash flow analyses to assess the fair value of goodwill.
-In assessing value-in-use. value of the Group's share of the net assets acquired, the differthe estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+Acquisitions of subsidiaries are accounted for using the acquisition method according to which the acquired company's identifiable assets, liabilities and contingent liabilities are measured at fair value on the date of acquisition.
+The excess of the consideration transferred for the business combination over the acquirer's interest in the net fair value of the identifiare expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquire are assigned to able assets, liabilities, and contingent liabilities is recorded as goodwill.
+For each acquisition the non-controlling interest in the those units.
+If the carrying amount for a CGU exceeds its recovacquiree, if any, can be recognized either at fair value or at the erable amount, an impairment loss equal to the difference is non-controlling interest's proportionate share of the acquiree's recognized.
+Konecranes uses a discounted cash flow analyses net assets.
+If the purchase consideration is less than the fair to assess the fair value of goodwill.
+In assessing value-in-use. value of the Group's share of the net assets acquired, the differthe estimated future cash flows are discounted to their present ence is recognized directly through the profit and loss.
+Direct value using a pre-tax discount rate that reflects current market acquisition transaction costs are expensed as incurred. assessments of the time value of money and the risks specific to the asset.
 The Group bases its impairment calculation on Asset held for sale detailed budgets and forecast calculations, which are prepared The Group classifies non-current assets and disposal groups separately for each of the Group's CGUs to which the individual as held for sale if their carrying amounts will be recovered prinassets are allocated.
 These budgets and forecast calculations cipally thorough a disposal rather than through the continuing cover a period of five years.
 A previously recognized impairment use.
 Such non-current assets and disposal groups classified as loss on goodwill is not reversed even if there is a significant held for sale are measured at the lower of their carrying amount improvement in circumstances having initially caused the and fair value less costs to sell. impairment.